 Before we begin configuring the torrent client, we need to create two directories in our drive.
 One directory will be for downloads in progress [inprogress] and another for completed [complete].
 Both directories we are going to include in the torrents folder as follows:

 sudo mkdir -p /mnt/16GBdrive/torrents/inprogress sudo mkdir -p /mnt/16GBdrive/torrents/complete

 First of all we download and setup transmission package:

 sudo apt-get install transmission-daemon

-Then we make sure transmission daemon is stopped with command:
+Then we make sure transmission daemon is stopped with the command:

 sudo /etc/init.d/transmission-daemon stop

 Then we can start messing with its settings.
-As always it is good idea to make a backup of settings file with simple copy command so we could always to revert to default:
+As always, it is a good idea to make a backup of the settings file with simple copy command so we can always revert to default:

 sudo cp /etc/transmission-daemon/settings.json /etc/transmission-daemon/settings.json.bak

 sudo nano /etc/transmission-daemon/settings.json